Connect with us

 What Highly Sensitive People Want You To Know

-1) Highly Sensitive People are not weak, mentally inferior, or broken and in need of fixing.
+1) Highly Sensitive People are not weak, mentally inferior, or broken and need fixing.

-They are simply tuned into the world in a different and more intense way.
+They are simply tuned into the world differently and more intensely.

-In the same way that you’d never send your left-handed friend off to obtain right-handedness therapy, resist the urge to tell your HSP friends or loved ones where to go for help.
+In the same way, you’d never send your left-handed friend off to obtain right-handedness therapy and resist the urge to tell your HSP friends or loved ones where to seek help.

-Certainly, we all need to adapt at some time so that we can work and play well with others.
+Certainly, we all need to adapt at some time to work and play well with others.

 Highly Sensitive People are aware of this, sometimes painfully so.